Sellinger Scholars Application Information

 Submit an essay that responds to the question prompt below.
 Essays should be no longer than two typed pages, double spaced, 11-point font, margins no greater than 1 inch.

-In light of the mission, vision, and language from the core value diversity highlighted below, please answer the following question:
+In light of the statement excerpts below, please respond to the following question:

 Your reference will be contacted via email to complete a recommendation form upon submission of your application.
 But you may also directly send the link for the recommendation form to the Loyola faculty or administrator you wish to provide a recommendation: https://www.loyola.edu/sellinger-business/academics/undergraduate/sellinger-scholars/recommendation.